Login or Register to make a submission.

 • Compliance with Ethical Standards (see: https://e-jlia.com/index.php/jlia/PE)

 Articles should represent a substantial advance in the particular field within the scope of the journal in terms of originality (empirical or theoretical); importance to researchers in the field; and interest for readers and researchers outside the field.
 The journal categorizes the published articles as original scientific articles; review articles or professional articles.
 This is a fully open access journal, which means that all articles are freely available, ensuring maximum, worldwide dissemination of content, in exchange for an article publication fee.
-The authors are strongly encouraged to read the peer-review policy section, the Article Guidelines and the Compliance with Ethical Standards section carefully before preparing an article for submission, and also to check the article for conformance before submitting it for publication.
-If the authors submit their articles via Email: contact@e-jlia.com, they should attach a signed and scanned JLIA Declaration of originality.
+The authors are strongly encouraged to read the peer-review policy section, the Article Guidelines, and the Compliance with Ethical Standards section carefully before preparing an article for submission, and also to check the article for conformance before submitting it for publication.
+Consent from the authors affirming that the article is their original work should accompany the article submission via the online submission form (JLIA Declaration of originality).

 ARTICLES